kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 - [API server can't connect to Nodes with custom kubelet serving certificates that don't follow the `system:node:<node-name>` convention]
   - Detection: `kubectl logs` returns a certificate validation error.
-  - Mitigations: disable the validation with the `--disable-kubelet-cert-cn-validation` flag.
+  - Mitigations: disable the validation byt not setting `--enable-kubelet-cert-cn-validation` flag.
   - Diagnostics: error is returned by the API server, no additional logging needed.
   - Testing: We will have tests for this, this is basically testing that the feature works.